Understanding the Digital Shelf

 The digital shelf refers to anywhere customers can view or buy your products online.
 It’s a combination of search results, ads, product pages, social media accounts, mobile apps, and third-party sites.
 Basically, the digital shelf is everywhere your product can be found through a screen. |

-You can think of each digital channel like a store filled with aisles of shelves for every kind of product imaginable from every brand in existence.
+Think of each digital channel as a store filled with aisles of every kind of product imaginable from every brand in existence.
 It’s not easy to predict or control how people will move from shelf to shelf in this omnichannel landscape.
-There are virtual tubes, portals, and chutes between aisles and shelves.
-To avoid getting lost, start by focusing on what you can control — your product information and product content.
+To avoid getting lost, start by focusing on what you can control: product information and product content.

 Components of the digital shelf

 - Primary and secondary images: These hero images and other imagery help online shoppers visualize the product they’re looking at in a way nothing else can.
-This content offers different angles and views of a product to replicate what visitors could experience when picking up and touching a physical item.
+This content offers different angles and views of a product to replicate what visitors would experience if they were to pick it up and touch it.

 - Pricing: An item’s price is incredibly important to in-person and online shoppers, so it needs to be easy to find on the digital shelf.
 If something is on sale or included in a promotion, that’s helpful to include as well.
 And it’s even better if you can indicate when the sale or promotion ends in order to avoid customer disappointment if the price is higher the next time they visit the site.